3 Ikea mini chests = DIY paper organizer

 paint (I used Benjamin Moore Aura in Steam [AF-15] in satin finish)

-miter box and pull saw (or electric saw)
+miter box & pull saw (or miter saw)

 3-inch foam paint brush